Particular/Workshop/README.md

 To reset all the databases:

-#### When using LocalDB

-Using an elevated PowerShell prompt, run `Teardown-Databases.ps1` followed by `Setup-Databases.ps1`, both located in the [exercises/scripts](exercises/scripts) folder.

-#### When using a SQL Server instance (or LocalDB)

 Connect to the instance and run `Teardown-Databases.sql` followed by `Setup-Databases.sql`, both located in the [exercises/scripts](exercises/scripts) folder.

 ### How do I download the Particular Platform Installer with Microsoft Edge?

-When you attempt to download the installer, you will be presented with this message:
+When you attempt to download the installer, you may be presented with this message:

 ![download prompt](img/platform-installer-on-edge/download-prompt.png?raw=true)

-Click on "View Downloads" to show the "Downloads" window:
+If so, click on "View Downloads" to show the "Downloads" window:

 ![download list](img/platform-installer-on-edge/downloads-list.png?raw=true)